-Statements in this communication concerning A. H. Belo Corporation's business outlook or future economic performance, anticipated profitability, revenues, expenses, dividends, capital expenditures, investments, dispositions, impairments, business initiatives, acquisitions, pension plan contributions and obligations, real estate sales, working capital, future financings and other financial and non-financial items that are not historical facts, are "forward-looking statements" as the term is defined under applicable federal securities laws.
-Forward-looking statements.
-Such risks, trends and uncertainties are, in most instances, beyond the Company's control, and include changes in advertising demand and other economic conditions; consumers' tastes; newsprint prices; program costs; labor relations; technology obsolescence; as well as other risks described in the Company's Annual Report on Form 10-K and in the Company's other public disclosures and filings with the Securities and Exchange Commission.
+Statements in this communication concerning A. H. Belo Corporation's business outlook or future economic performance, revenues, expenses, and other financial and non-financial items that are not historical facts, including statements of the Company's expectations relating to the outcome of its ongoing review of asset impairment and related items and the timing of its anticipated amendment of the second quarter 2019 report, its late third quarter 2019 report and its 2019 Form 10-K with the Securities and Exchange Commission and filing future reports, are "forward-looking statements" as the term is defined under applicable federal securities laws.
+Forward-looking statements are subject to risks, uncertainties and other factors that could cause actual results to differ materially from those statements.
+Such risks, trends and uncertainties are, in most instances, beyond the Company's control, and include unanticipated challenges in completing the 2019 audit process or filing the Company's late reports, the impact of the COVID-19 virus outbreak on the Company's financial reporting capabilities and its operations generally and the potential impact of such virus on the Company's customers, distribution partners, advertisers and production facilities and third parties, as well as changes in advertising demand and other economic conditions; consumers' tastes; newsprint prices; program costs; labor relations; technology obsolescence; as well as other risks described in the Company's Annual Report on Form 10-K and in the Company's other public disclosures and filings with the Securities and Exchange Commission.
 Forward-looking statements, which are as of the date of this filing, are not updated to reflect events or circumstances after the date of the statement.